El Paso judge charged with DWI in Santa Fe

 He performed poorly during the field sobriety test and blew above the legal limit before deputies arrested him.

-Because the Win and Chile Fiesta is a licensed liquor event, Gutierrez was also charged with unlawful carrying of a firearm in a licensed liquor establishment.
-That is a fourth degree felony.
+Because the Wine and Chile Fiesta is a licensed liquor event, Gutierrez was also charged with unlawful carrying of a firearm in a licensed liquor establishment.
+That is a fourth-degree felony.

 Gutierrez has since been released from the Santa Fe County Detention Center.
 A spokesperson with the Council of Judges in El Paso, told our sister station, Gutierrez has been placed on administrative leave pending this investigation.